TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 We extend from :php:`TYPO3\TestingFramework\Core\Functional\FunctionalTestCase`, instruct it to load the styleguide extension (:php:`$testExtensionsToLoad`), need some additional magic for the DataHandler, then call :php:`$generator->create();` and verify it created at least one record in one of our database tables.
 That's it.
-It executes fine using runTests.sh:
+It executes fine using :file:`runTests.sh`:

 .. code-block:: shell